garrettgman/garrettgman.github.io/foundations.md

 2   | $$f_{2}$$ | $$m_{2}$$ | $$a_{2}$$
 3   | $$f_{3}$$ | $$m_{3}$$ | $$a_{3}$$

-Each value is associated with a variable as well as an observation.
+You can see how each value is associated with a variable as well as an observation.

-Now that you know the vocabulary of data science, let's learn the method.

-## Data Science

-Data science begins with the structure of data.
-Recall that data sets contain values that are associated with variables and observations.
 This organization makes data sets particularly useful for discovering natural laws.
 If a natural law exists between the variables in a data set, the law will appear as a pattern that reoccurs in each observation.
 Or to put it more simply, natural laws appear as patterns in data.

 In our example data set, the relationship described by the law $$F = MA$$ will be present in each observation.
 As a result, the data set will reveal what the natural law implies: